 Working at Two Onion Farm

-In 2017 we will raise 4 acres of vegetables and one acre of apple trees.
+In 2018 we will raise 3.5 acres of vegetables and 1.5 acres of apple trees.
 Our farm is moderately mechanized: we use a tractor for tilling the soil, mowing, and hauling heavy stuff, but we weed, plant, and harvest by hand.
-We're expecting to employ about six workers in 2017.
+We're expecting to employ five workers in 2018.
 We're a small farm, and we work together with our employees.
 Everyone shares in the big jobs of weeding, planting, harvesting, and packing produce.
 Some employees also specialize in particular areas of the farm, such as tractor operation or caring for seedlings in the greenhouse.

-We typically work 7.5 hours per day, Monday to Friday.
-A few employees are scheduled to start earlier or end later on certain days to help us prepare for, or finish up, the day's work.
+We typically work 7.5-8 hours per day, Monday to Friday.
 One or two employees may work on Saturday mornings during the summer to help with time-critical harvesting.
 For most of the year, we follow a weekly schedule of harvests and deliveries.
 On Mondays and Thursdays the entire crew typically works all day harvesting and washing produce.
 That produce is stored overnight in our coolers, and on Tuesday and Friday mornings, we pack it into individual boxes for our CSA members.
 On Tuesday and Friday afternoons, one employee delivers the boxes in our farm's delivery van while the rest of the crew stays behind to do the work of growing our crops: sowing seeds, transplanting seedlings, weeding, training plants, and so on.
 We also use Wednesdays for that same general fieldwork.

 Why work for us?